 And I do see new companies gradually moving in.
 This is a trend that I hope continues.
 Now all we need are a few innovative companies that produce products, to get the ball rolling.

-There’s also a few great areas surrounding the Downtown area such as Park Avenue and South Avenue.
-You can find clusters of great restaurants, that offer amazingly culture rich food.
-Want some phenomenal Italian cuisine.
+There are also a few great areas surrounding the Downtown area, such as Park Avenue and South Avenue.
+You can find clusters of great restaurants that offer amazingly culture-rich food.
+Want some phenomenal Italian cuisine?
 Try Napa Wood Fired Pizza or Aunt Rosie’s Cafe.
 If you’re in the mood for a cheeseburger, you can always try Swillburger.

 Downtown Rochester, New York Conclusion

 All this sounds exciting, which it is, except for one major problem.
 We have to keep bringing residents back into the area, and hope they stay.